-Here are a few performances with guitarist Matt Heaton:
+A few performances with Matt Heaton:

 Live at the Music Emporium, Lexington, Mass